opensearch-project/documentation-website/_opensearch/install/docker.md

 EVERYTHING ABOVE THIS LINE IS IN A DRAFT STATE -- EVERYTHING BELOW IS PENDING REVIEW FOR INCLUSION

-You can pull the OpenSearch Docker image from either Docker Hub or the public gallery hosted on AWS Elastic Container Registry (ECR).

-To download a specific version of OpenSearch or OpenSearch Dashboards, modify the image tag (`latest`) to point to a valid version number.
-For example, `docker pull opensearchproject/opensearch:1.3.0` will download the image corresponding to OpenSearch 1.3.0.
-{: .note}

-To check available versions, see [Docker Hub](https://hub.docker.com/u/opensearchproject).

-When you download a new version of OpenSearch and OpenSearch Dashboards, you need to modify your `docker-compose.yml` file with the image version number that you downloaded.
-For example, to update your images to version 2.2.0, replace the following two lines in the YAML file: `image: opensearchproject/opensearch:2.2.0` and `image: opensearchproject/opensearch-dashboards:2.2.0`
-{: .note}

----

-#### Table of contents
-1. TOC
-{:toc}

----

 ## Run the image